rmsk2/f256_snake/README.md

 The game idea is simple and well known: A caterpillar wants to eat apples, which appear at random locations on the playfield.
 Unfortunately for each apple it consumes it grows longer.
 The number of apples already consumed is shown in the top left corner.
-The caterpillar must not collide with itself or with the gravestones which can be found on the screens.
+The caterpillar must not collide with itself or with the rocks which can be found on the screens.
 There are five screens at the moment, which present different sets of additional obstacles.

-In principle the graveyard has no boundaries, i.e. if the caterpillar moves out of the playfield it simply reappears on the opposite end if there is no gravestone in the way.
+In principle the playfield has no boundaries, i.e. if the caterpillar moves out of the playfield it simply reappears on the opposite end if there is no rock in the way.

 The game can be controlled with the cursor keys, a joystick in port 0 or an SNES pad in the first socket.
 Whenever you press one of the keys 0, 1, 2, 3 or 4 you start a new game on the corresponding screen.